tccole23/latin102/translation3.md

 Explain the construction of the verbal unit flumine admisso. - The construction of *flumine admisso* is of an ablative absolute

-What are the gender, number, case, and antecedent of qui? - masculine, singular, genitive, eius
+What are the gender, number, case, and antecedent of qui? - masculine, plural, genitive, equos

 What Latin verb form has to be understood in the clause that runs from equorum to Dinus? - The verb is *nomina* and it must be in the imperative mood